-Studying Physics at Warlingham Sixth Form College will allow you to explore a wide range of topics, hone your practical skills and give you the opportunity to visit CERN, one of the world's largest and most respected centres for scientific research as well as a chance to observe the Aurora Borealis in Iceland.
+Studying Physics at Warlingham Sixth Form College will allow you to explore a wide range of topics, hone your practical skills and give you the opportunity to visit CERN, one of the world's largest and most respected centres for scientific research as well as a chance to observe the Aurora Borealis in Iceland, alongside numerous other Educational Visits!

-We follow the AQA A Level Physics course (7408).
-The 2-year course consists of 8 core units and a choice of optional topic.
+We follow the OCR(A) A Level Physics course.
+The 2-year course consists of 6 units: